Get your copy of the NSCA CPT exam cheat sheet. It helps immensely for studying for the exam.

 Type of Diabetes

 Type I diabetes is known as insulin dependent diabetes mellitus.
-It is associated with pancreatic beta cell destruction by autoimmune processes and leading to an insulin deficiency.
+It is associated with pancreatic beta cell destruction by autoimmune processes and leads to an insulin deficiency.
 This is the diabetes people are usually born with.

 Exercise Prescription and Program Design for Clients With Diabetes Mellitus